Ultimate Guide To Archery Bows 101

 Recurve Bow

-There is a higher amount of speed and energy to the arrow with a recurve bow.
+The arrow with a recurve bow has a higher speed and energy.
 It’s the modern evolution of traditional bows that have been around for thousands of years.
 It has been the bow style used in the Olympics since 1972.

 A recurve bow has limbs positioned at the top and bottom, which curve back away from the archer at each tip.
 That’s where it gets the name!
-The rules for recurve bow competitions have evolved with technology and new competitive standards, but have remained largely the same since the 1930s.
+The rules for recurve bow competitions have evolved with technology and new competitive standards but have remained largely unchanged since the 1930s.

-Drawing a recurve bow in competition may require 50 pounds of force or even more.
+Drawing a recurve bow in competition may require 50 pounds of force or more.
 An arrow shot can reach speeds of over 124mph.
-Modern recurve bows you’ll find in most local archery shops are built using technologically advanced materials.
+Modern recurve bows in most local archery shops are built using technologically advanced materials.

-Some high-tech materials you may find on new recurve bows are laminated carbon fiber and carbon foam.
+Some high-tech materials on new recurve bows are laminated carbon fiber and carbon foam.
 Many companies also incorporate natural materials like bamboo.
-The rider, or handle, of a recurve bow, is often made of aluminum or carbon fiber.
+The rider, or handle, of a recurve bow is often made of aluminum or carbon fiber.

 -